 Day Two: Disney’s Hollywood Studios

 This is the best way to have as many chances as possible to ride Star Wars: Rise of the Resistance.
-Boarding groups for the attraction drop at 7 a.m. and 2 p.m.
+Lightning Lane passes for the attraction drops first thing in the morning (sometimes around 7 a.m.).

 While at the park you’re definitely going to want to ride the other new attraction, Mickey and Minnie’s Runaway Railway.
 This ride is super cute and takes you into the cartoon world of Mickey Mouse and his friends.